Meeco/docs/releases/svx-1.2.1.md

 ### API

-We did a review of email notification contents and corrected following bugs
+We did a review of email notification content and corrected the following bugs:

 * Security rights are missing after clicking an invitation link.
 * Incorrect email text for Organisation Administrators when a Tenant is deactivated.
 * Incorrect email text for Tenant Administrators regarding archived Organisations.
-* Incorrect inviter name displayed in email notifications for invitee administrators.
+* Incorrect inviter name displayed in email notifications for invited administrators.
-* Absence of email notifications for Tenant Administrators upon tenant reinstatement.
+* Absence of email notifications for Tenant Administrators upon Tenant reinstatement.
-* Multiple identical emails received about being removed as Global and Organisation Administrator.
+* Multiple identical emails received about being removed as a Global and Organisation Administrator.
-* Incorrect error message displayed for exceeding character limit in invitation messages.
+* Incorrect error message displayed for exceeding the character limit in invitation messages.
 * Revised functionality for resending emails to distinguish between active existing users and newly onboarded inactive users.
 * Missing link to Portal in email notifications for reinstating Organisations or Tenants.
 * Absence of email instructions during the password reset flow.

-Other bugs that were fixed
+Additional bugs that were fixed:

 * Resolved issue where page_count and records_count don't update when filters are applied in ATOM.
 * Deadlock issue detected and resolved in Vault.
 * Added missing message for empty state screen when Organisations are archived in the Portal.
-* Corrected missing security rights for new global administrators in ATOM.
+* Corrected missing security rights for new Global Administrators in ATOM.
 * Addressed missing documentation for POST /end_users/invitations.
 * Fixed link styling issue in Meeco Signature Generator.
 * Investigated and addressed errors in IDP service.
 * Resolved issues with the invitation flow.
-* Enabled viewing of Privacy Policy and Terms during the signup process without losing signup state.
+* Enabled viewing of Privacy Policy and Terms & Conditions during the signup process without losing signup state.
 * Fixed issue where search by DID doesn't work in the "End Users" page.
 * Resolved mismatch in DID document public key type and encoding.